1-877-929-7245

 Unforgettable Experiences

-Watch breathtaking valleys, tranquil fjords and otherworldly glaciers roll past the panoramic windows of our carriage as we cross the Arctic Circle on the "Polar Express."
+Watch breathtaking valleys, fjords and glaciers roll past the panoramic windows of our comfortable carriage as we cross the Arctic Circle on the magical “Polar Express.”

-Travel on one of the world’s most stunning railways as it rises from beside a fjord to a height of more than 2,800 feet, passing verdant valleys and the dramatic Kjosfossen waterfall.
+Travel on one of the world’s most beautiful railways as it climbs more than 2,800 feet, starting on the banks of a breathtaking fjord and passing the dramatic Kjosfossen waterfall on its ascent.

 Admire the amazing Hardangerjøkule Glacier as we travel from Oslo on the Bergen Railway, the highest in northern Europe, on a jaw-dropping journey into Norway’s untamed wilderness.

-Take a serene boat trip across the "jewel in the crown" of Norway's fjordlands, sailing into a spectacular panorama of towering cliffs and plunging waterfalls.
+Experience the “jewel in the crown” of Norway’s fjords on a serene boat trip, sailing into a spectacular panorama of glacial water, towering cliffs and plunging waterfalls.

-Enjoy an extraordinary trip into Trollfjord's sea eagle territory on a unique boat safari, stopping en route to attract sea eagles and look out for other elusive wildlife that inhabit the region.
+Enjoy an extraordinary trip into sea eagle territory on a unique boat safari, stopping enroute to look for sea eagles and other elusive wildlife that inhabits the region.

 Itinerary